 What is the Dumbbell Tate Press and how to perform it?
 The Tate Press is a lessor known exercise for the triceps.
 It’s ideally more suited to the more advanced weight lifters and those looking to add some variety to their workouts.

 This is the how to perform the Tate Press tricep exercise page, including step by step instructions and pictures explaining and showing the exercise technique.

-Benefits of performing the Tate Press
+Benefits of the Dumbbell Tate Press

 - Development and strengthening of the tricep muscle.

 - Added exercise variety to help prevent boredom and to trigger muscle development.

 - Improved shape and definition of the arms.

 The Tate Press is much like tricep extensions aka skull crushes, except your arms move in a horizontal direction to your body rather than a vertical direction.